 Basically, the VA needs to see that you have worked towards trying to live with your chronic pain.
 The more they see that you have already tried to get help with this, the more inclined they will be to approve your rating.

-What to include in your claim
+What to include in your claim when you apply for chronic pain

 In many instances, chronic pain also leads to insomnia from inability to sleep.
 If this is the case for you, document it on your claim.
 Any additional contributing factors to chronic pain are helpful.